miantorno/digitalhumanities/README.md

 # Michael Iantorno (LLCU-602)

 ## Academic/Professional Biography
-Michael Iantorno is a masters candidate in Concordia’s Media Studies program, an accomplished audio producer, and an avid game hacker.
+Michael Iantorno is a masters student in Concordia’s Media Studies program, an accomplished audio producer, and an avid game hacker.

 A graduate from Ryerson’s eclectic New Media program, Michael has spent the last ten years working in the Canadian media and broadcast industries.
 His portfolio includes live, serialized, and documentary-style programming, with a focus on social justice issues and advocacy.
 His audio projects have been recognized by the RTDNA, NCRA, IAAIS and New York Festivals.